RHELQE/Platform-CI/ci-metrics/README.md

 If you want to install your own ELK instance follow the steps in the section ELK instance.

-If you do not want to install you own ELK instance skip the sections 'ELK instance' and 'CI Metrics data listener Jenkins job' sections.
+If you do not want to install you own ELK instance skip the sections *ELK instance* and *CI Metrics data listener Jenkins job* sections.

 ## ELK instance

 ### What is ELK

-ELK is a combination of Elastic Search, Logstash and Kibana.
+ELK is a combination of Elasticsearch, Logstash and Kibana.
 Elasticsearch is a non relational database.
 Logstash collects and pushes logs to the Elasticsearch database.
 Kibana then takes the data and visualizes it in graphical form and it also makes it possible to query the data.

 Note that in current design Logstash is not used and the data is directly stored from the CI Metrics data listener Jenkins job into Elasticsearch.